Gaussian fluctuations for linear spectral statistics of large random covariance matrices: Statement of the CLT for the trace of the resolvent

-\begin{enumerate} \item The tightness of the process $\{ M_n\}$ immediately follows from Bai and Silverstein's lemma as this result has been proved in \cite[Lemma 1.1]{bai-silverstein-aop-2004} under Assumption (A-\ref{ass:X}) with no extra conditions on the moments of the entries. \item Differences between Theorem \ref{lemma:main} and \cite[Lemma 1.1]{bai-silverstein-aop-2004} appear in the bias and in the covariance where there are respectively two terms instead of one and three terms instead of one in \cite[Lemma 1.1]{bai-silverstein-aop-2004}. \item Since the extra terms do not converge, we need to consider a sequence of Gaussian processes instead of a single Gaussian process as in \cite[Lemma 1.1]{bai-silverstein-aop-2004}. \item In order to prove that the sequence of Gaussian processes is tight, we introduce a meta-matrix model to transfer the tightness of $\{ M_n\}$ to $\{ \Gauss_n\}$ (see for instance Section \ref{sec:meta-matrix}). \item Following Bai and Silverstein \cite{bai-silverstein-aop-2004}, it is relatively straightforward with the help of Cauchy's formula to describe the fluctuations of $L_n(f)$ for $f$ analytic with Theorem \ref{lemma:main} at hand.
-We skip this step since we will directly extend the CLT to non-analytic functions $f$ in Section \ref{sec:non-analytic}. \end{enumerate} \end{rem}
+\end{longlist} \end{theorem} \begin{rem} 1.
+The tightness of the process $\{ M_n\}$ immediately follows from Bai and Silverstein's lemma as this result has been proved in \cite{bai-silverstein-aop-2004}, Lemma~1.1, under Assumption~\ref{assX} with no extra conditions on the moments of the entries.

+2. Differences between Theorem~\ref{lemmamain} and \cite{bai-silverstein-aop-2004}, Lemma~1.1, appear in the bias and in the covariance where there are respectively two terms instead of one and three terms instead of one in \cite{bai-silverstein-aop-2004}, Lemma~1.1.

+3. Since the extra terms may not converge, we need to consider a sequence of Gaussian processes instead of a single Gaussian process as in \cite{bai-silverstein-aop-2004}, Lemma~1.1.

+4. In order to prove that the sequence of Gaussian processes is tight, we introduce a meta-matrix model to transfer the tightness of $\{ M_n\}$ to $\{ G_n\}$ (see, e.g., Section~\ref{secmeta-matrix}).

+5. Following Bai and Silverstein \cite{bai-silverstein-aop-2004}, it is relatively straightforward with the help of Cauchy's formula to describe the fluctuations of $L_n(f)$ for $f$ analytic with Theorem~\ref {lemmamain} at hand.
+We skip this step since we will directly extend the CLT to nonanalytic functions $f$ in Section~\ref{secnon-analytic}. \end{rem}

-\begin{rem} A closer look to Bai and Silverstein's proof \cite[Sec.2 p.578]{bai-silverstein-aop-2004} yields the following alternative expression for the term $\Theta_{0,n}$:
+\begin{rem} A closer look to Bai and Silverstein's proof \cite{bai-silverstein-aop-2004}, Section~2, page~578, yields the following alternative expression for the term $\Theta_{0,n}$:

 with